wschaef/architecture-kata-2023/adrs/adr05-analytics-make-or-buy.md

 - Use serverless Data warehouse technologies for analytical purposes (Big Query)
 - Use Availab Frontend technologies for analytical purposes (Looker), as long as not already one exists in the company
-- Data Upload is on Google Cloud Storage (GCS)
+- Handle external data as objects: Data Upload is on Google Cloud Storage (GCS)
+- Use Google Cloud Dataflow to create a data pipeline that reads from Cloud SQL and writes to BigQuery.
+This method is particularly useful if you need to perform transformations on the data before it gets to BigQuery. (to be clarified)

 ### Ratioanle for Serverless Data Warehouse